DFE-Digital/claim-additional-payments-for-teaching/docs/developer-onboarding.md

 1. Log in to your DfE email.
 2. If Google asks you to set up two-factor authentication, see [this advice](#how-to-set-up-two-factor-auth-for-your-digitaleducationgovuk-google-account).
 3. Follow the link in the Azure invitation email and create an account.
+Your password should be no longer than 16 characters.
 4. Click on
    [this link](https://portal.azure.com/?Microsoft_Azure_PIMCommon=true#blade/Microsoft_AAD_IAM/GroupDetailsMenuBlade/Owners/groupId/6642920a-1aab-49bb-9a20-365131195349)
    – we’ll use this to confirm you’re using the correct directory in Azure.